-At Alderbrook Primary School, we aim for every pupil to have a positive and confident attitude towards mathematics.
-We want to ensure that we equip all our pupils with the ability to think mathematically and solve problems in a range of contexts, understanding the importance of mathematics in everyday life.
+At Alderbrook Primary School, we aim for every pupil to have a positive and confident attitude towards mathematics and to develop a sense of curiosity around the subject.
+We want to ensure that we equip all our pupils with the ability to think mathematically, solve problems in a range of contexts, and reason around a concept.

 As a school, we follow a Teaching for Mastery approach to our mathematics teaching, which aids our pupils to gain a deep, secure and long-term understanding of the subject.
 Mathematical concepts are taught in small steps, where the whole class works together on mastering the content.
 Procedural fluency and conceptual understanding are developed in tandem, as children as encouraged to notice mathematical structures and make connections.